Piombacciaio/Rimborsi-Scherma/README.md

 Values for `LuogoNascita` and `Domicilio` are sometimes Null as they are not mandatory to comunicate

-The time stamps in `DataNascita` and `DataRinnovo` aren't used for anything and they are a leftover from the database export that I will probably remove.
+`MaschioFemmina` being a bool stored as a string is a leftover from the database export that I will probably remove.
 (ETA: soon.tm)
-Same goes for `MaschioFemmina` that is a bool stored as a string

 The keys for `data/template.pdf` are saved in `data/keys` so they shoud give an idea of what the document is like

+Disclaimer : data scraping such as the one used for maps distances is against the TOS, I therefore remove myself from any responsibility

 ## Requirements